L4 Series Drill Point Dies: Heavy-Duty Tooling for Structural Fastener Production

 The L4 series marks the transition from general-purpose to heavy-duty self-drilling screw production.
 Covering IFI sizes #10 through #12 and DIN ST4.2 through ST5.5, with drill diameters from 4.2mm to 4.8mm, the L4 produces the robust drill points needed to penetrate heavy-gauge structural steel.

 These are not commodity fasteners.
-L4-range self-drilling screws carry structural loads, connect primary building members, and replace traditional bolted connections in engineered systems.
+L4-range self-drilling screws carry structural loads and connect primary building members in engineered systems — often serving as an alternative to pre-drilled bolted connections where design loads and engineering approvals permit.
 The die that forms their drill point must deliver precision and consistency at a level that matches the structural responsibility the finished screw will carry.

 The Structural Fastener Difference